 As per the regulatory requirements, all branch/office premises are designed and provided for easy access to differently abled employees.
 Ramps are facilitated wherever possible in the premises of Bank branches and ATMs.

-4. Does the entity have an equal opportunity policy as per the Rights of Persons with Disabilities Act, 2016?
-(Yes/No) If so, provide a web-link to the policy.
+No) If so, provide a web-link to the policy.
+No.

 5. Return to work and Retention rates of permanent employees and workers that took parental leave.